m4ttsch/omscs-notes-notes/information-security/database-security.md

 Some of the columns in a table hold special values called **keys**.
 Keys uniquely identify a given tuple.
 For example, in the above table describing employees, the social security number column contains the key for each tuple since employees can be uniquely identified by this value.

 ## Relational Database Systems (RDBS) Part 2
-Let’s look at an example of a relation that contains information about employees.
+Let's look at an example of a relation that contains information about employees.

 ![](https://assets.omscs.io/66526878-6A01-4729-B187-6E1EB0FAC626.png)